rust-lang/rfcs/text/0000-default-type-parameter-fallback-take-two.md

 We may guess this is the most often occurring use case for default arguments.
 [It comes](https://github.com/gtk-rs/gir/issues/143) [up](https://github.com/jwilm/json-request/issues/1) [a lot](https://github.com/rust-lang/rust/issues/24857).
 We need type parameters defaults for optional arguments to be a well supported pattern, and even more so of we wish to dream of having optional arguments as a first-class language feature.

+Note that this example is a fourtunate case, see "Addendum: Getting generic `Option` arguments to work" at the bottom for an analysis of less fourtunate, and yet common, cases.

 ## Backwards-compatibily extending existing types

 It's perfectly backwards-compatible for a type to grow new private fields with time.
 However if that field is generic over a new type parameter, trouble arises.
 The big use case in std is extending collections to be parametric over a custom allocator.
 Again something that must be backwards compatible and that most users don't care about.
 The existing feature was successful in making `HashMap` parametric over the hasher, so it has merits but it could be improved.
 To understand this let's try a simplified attempt at making `Arc` parametric over an allocator ([a real attempt](https://github.com/rust-lang/rust/pull/45272)).